 Closed all instances of Edge and reopened it.
-This got Chrome listed in Microsoft Edge Import Favorites panel, and the import worked well!
+This got Chrome listed in the Microsoft Edge Import Favorites panel, and the import worked well!

 Chrome canary builds

 If you have Chrome Canary installed, it uses the following folder to store the Bookmarks database, as well as cookies and cache.

 %LocalAppData%\Google\Chrome SxS\User Data\Default